rotundasoftware/cartero/README.md

 	grunt.initConfig( {
 		cartero : {
 			options : {
 				projectDir : __dirname,			// the root directory of your project.
-All other paths are
+All other paths in
-												// relative to this directory.
-				library : {
+												// these options are relative to this directory. library : {
 					path : "assetLibrary/"		// the path to your Asset Library directory },